NetApp/terraform-provider-netapp-ontap/docs/resources/lun.md

 ### Optional

 - `qos_policy_name` (String) QoS policy name
+- `scsi_thin_provisioning_support_enabled` (Boolean) Specifies the value for the space allocation attribute, which determines if the LUN supports the SCSI Thin Provisioning features
 - `size_unit` (String) The unit used to interpret the size parameter

 ### Read-Only